tactlabs/luigi-flask/README.md

 Simple Application to collect the data using luigi and parser will be beautifulsoup

 To run:
+pip install -r requirements.txt

+open the seperate terminal and run the command : luigid

 python app.py

 to view: http://127.0.0.1:4000/

+luigid -- Need to run in the seperate terminal this will start the luigi scheduler globally and can view the UI part in : http://localhost:8082/

 to run luigi seperately in local python Module TaskName --local-scheduler --parameterName parameterValue